julian-siebert/julian-siebert/README.md

 # About me
-I'm a 16 year old German student and freelance developer.
+I'm a 16 year old German student and software developer.
 In my freetime I invent programming languages like [Crash](https://github.com/crash-lang) or help others with their projects.